Discover developments in non-invasive rapid-test technologies.

-Scalar is the most simplistic of the three.
+Scalar is the simplest of the three.
 It takes a battery reading and compares it with a reference that is often a resistive value.
 Most single-frequency AC conductance testers measuring CCA are based on the scalar concept.

 Spectro™ scans the battery with a frequency spectrum, as if to capture the topography of a landscape, and compares the imprint with a matrix to estimate battery capacity, CCA and SoC.
 Spectro™ promises the most in-depth battery analysis, but it is also the most complex.
 (See also BU-904: How to Measure Capacity.).
 Figure 1 summarizes the three battery test methods.